Investing Money

 Types Of Investments

 - Stocks: A stock is a type of security that represents ownership in a corporation.
-Stocks are issued by corporations and can be bought and sold on international exchanges such as the New York Stock Exchange (NYSE).
+Stocks are issued by corporations and can be bought and sold on international exchanges such as the NYSE in the United States, HKEX in Hong Kong, SEE and SZSE in China, SGX in Singapore.
 When you buy a share of stock, you become a partial owner of the issuing corporation.

 - Bonds: Bonds are a type of debt security that is essentially loans.
 The issuer of the bond is typically a government entity or a corporation that is borrowing money from the investor, with the promise to pay it back at a later date.
 In return for loaning out this money, the investor receives periodic interest payments.